llsteigner/llsteigner/README.md

-### Salvete!
+### Salvete, amici!

-Student at Tulane University.
+Student at Tulane University, class of 2026.
 I study Computer Science, Classics, and Linguistic Anthropology.
-Roll Wave! :ocean: :classical_building: :desktop_computer:
+Roll Wave! :ocean::classical_building::desktop_computer:

 <!--
 **llsteigner/llsteigner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.